wwills2/linear_system_and_matrix/README.md

   - main.cpp

     - Driver for the Demonstrative program built by the included Makefile.
-Facilitates reading in the representation of a matrix and calling the appropriate methods
+Facilitates reading in the representation of a elements and calling the appropriate methods
   -